darklight-studios/darklight-nova-core/README.markdown

 To create a plugin:

-1. Add DarklightSDK.jar to your buildpath
-2. Create package **undecided.package.name**
+1. Create package **undecided.package.name**
-3. Create a subclass of com.ijg.darklight.sdk.core.Plugin
+2. Create a subclass of com.ijg.darklight.sdk.core.Plugin
-4. Your plugin inherits protected void start() and protected void kill() from the Plugin superclass, the start method is what should initiate your plugin, and you should put anything needed to safely kill your plugin in the kill method
+3. Your plugin inherits protected void start() and protected void kill() from the Plugin superclass, the start method is what should initiate your plugin, and you should put anything needed to safely kill your plugin in the kill method
-5. Compile as a jar, with the same name as your plugin
+4. Compile as a jar, with the same name as your plugin

 ### Code Contributions